-We have recently endured four consecutive last place finishes with 94 or more losses.
-Those seasons were bookended by 86+ loss campaigns.
+We endured four consecutive last place finishes with 94 or more losses, bookended by 86+ loss campaigns.
 That’s six hard, dismal years of losing.

 We navigated two years of enormous pain and loss caused by COVID-19.
 In recent days, baseball fans were forced to bear witness to the limitless greed of baseball owners, as they locked us out and called into question the 2022 season, all in service of nothing more than the ultra-rich becoming wealthier.